Intro:

 Order introduced by the post war Irish government to deal with alleged

-deserters was a vindictive act of injustice, arbitrary in application, and
+deserters was a vindictive political act of injustice, arbitrary in application, and

 by disregarding their fundamental rights as citizens denied Irish defence